lumina37/LVC-CC/README.md

 The naming rule of the `Task` directory:

-- `copy-Boys2-f1-58ea` - copy: copy a slice from the raw sequence / Boys2: sequence name / f1: only run 1 frame / 58ea: the auto-generated hash to prevent duplicate names
+- `copy-Boys2-f1-58ea` - copy: this is a `CopyTask` (copy a slice from the raw sequence) / Boys2: sequence name / f1: only run 1 frame / 58ea: the auto-generated hash to prevent duplicate names
-- `codec-Boys2-f1-anchor-RA-QP52-9014` - codec: do VVC codec / anchor: the task chain involves VVC codec but excludes any pre/post processing tools (e.g. MCA) / RA: VTM is using the Random Access preset / QP52: the codec QP is 52
+- `codec-Boys2-f1-anchor-RA-QP52-9014` - codec: this is a `CodecTask` (VVC Codec) / anchor: the task chain involves VVC codec but excludes any pre/post processing tools (e.g. MCA) / RA: VTM is using the Random Access preset / QP52: the codec QP is 52
-- `convert-Boys2-f1-anchor-RA-QP52-c637` - convert: convert the lenslet into multi-view
+- `convert40-Boys2-f1-anchor-RA-QP52-c637` - convert: this is a `Convert40Task` (convert the lenslet into multi-view using `RLC40`)
-- `convert-Boys2-f1-base-2444` - base: the task chain excludes VVC codec and it is the base reference of the multi-view PSNR computation
+- `convert40-Boys2-f1-base-2444` - base: the task chain excludes VVC codec and it is the base reference of the multi-view PSNR computation

 Each output yuv file uses the same naming rule as the `Task` directory.